JPT96/MS-Project-one-JPT/README.md

  * I would like to add the company logo as a background image behind every portfolio picture.
  * I would like to add a interaction bar on either side of the webiste.
  * I would like to actually impliment other langauges down the line to this project to make it more professional and ready for the real world

+## Technologies used

+For my technologies used it is very simple I used a library of images sent to me by the artist in question, language wise I only used HTML and CSS as outlined in the brief.